AhsanM1470/covid-data-viewer/readme.md

 **Panel 4: Graphs** - Implemented by Muhammad Ahsan Mahfuz

-For the challenge task, the fourth panel to provides a graph for the user to visually see how the data changed over time for each borough and for each field in the Covid dataset.
+For the challenge task, the fourth panel provides a graph for the user to visually see how the data changed over time for each borough and for each field in the Covid dataset.

 The user can select which borough they want to see data for, and for which field (e.g. Total Cases, New Deaths, Grocery and Pharmacy Mobility, etc.) in the dataset they want data graphed.
 A tooltip has also been added to each point that is graphed so that the user is able to see the exact data that the point is representing.